47chapters/letsgo/docs/tutorials/setting-up-payments-with-stripe.md

 <img width="1312" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/cbf127bc-7a22-4c2e-b6cb-891fdc4472a8">

-You can also initiate a change of the subscription plan or an update of the payment method on file from this screen.
+From the tenant settings screen, you can also initiate a change of the subscription plan or an update of the payment method on file.

 ### Test the plan change flow in AWS

 Now let's go through the flow of changing the subscription plan using the version of your app deployed to AWS.

-First find out the URL of you website by running:
+First, find out the URL of you website by running:

 ```bash
 yarn ops status -a web